Adityagupta-dev/Indian-Address-Parser/README.md

 ## 📞 Contact
 For any queries, feel free to connect with me on **[LinkedIn](https://www.linkedin.com/in/aditya-gupta-062478250/)**.

+📜 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it, but attribution is required.
+See the LICENSE file for more details.

 ---
 ⭐ **If you find this project useful, don't forget to star the repo!** ⭐